realnews-gateway/emergency-publishing-system/network-access-layer/entrypoints/cdn/README.md

 ## Summary

-CDN entrypoints provide the highest level of stealth and resilience in the VPN Access Layer.
+CDN entrypoints provide the highest level of stealth and resilience in the **network-access-layer**.
-By leveraging Cloudflare, Fastly, and Akamai as the visible access points, they make VPN traffic indistinguishable from normal CDN‑served content—offering unmatched protection in hostile network environments.
+By leveraging Cloudflare, Fastly, and Akamai as the visible access points, they make traffic indistinguishable from normal CDN‑served content—offering unmatched protection in hostile network environments.